Patna–Sasaram Passenger

 The Patna–Sasaram Passenger is an Express train belonging to East Central Railway zone that runs between Patna Junction and Sasaram Junction in India.
 It is currently being operated with 53211/53212 train numbers on a daily basis.

 Service

-The 53211/Patna–Sasaram Passenger has an average speed of 33 km/hr and covers 146 km in 4h 25m.
-The 53212/Sasaram–Patna Passenger has an average speed of 26 km/hr and covers 146 km in 5h 35m.
+The 53211/Patna–Sasaram Passenger has an average speed of 33 km/h and covers 146 km in 4h 25m.
+The 53212/Sasaram–Patna Passenger has an average speed of 26 km/h and covers 146 km in 5h 35m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 14 coaches: